alle0017/sticker/README.md

 ## UTILS

-a set of utils methods that can be used for various purposes
+a set of utils methods that can be used for various purposes.
+In current state, the utils are methods for browser sniffing.

 ```typescript
 import * as s from './sticker/index.js';